payment-gateway.app Docs

 providerIdMongoDB ObjectIdThe provider record ID (from Admin Panel)

 Configure this URL in your provider dashboard as the webhook destination.
-The gateway verifies the request signature using the Webhook Secret stored on the provider record.
+The gateway verifies provider authenticity with the provider-specific method below and rejects callbacks that do not match the configured provider, organization, or stored payment identifier.

 Stripe Events Handled